numberscope/frontscope/doc/making-a-visualizer.md

      better obey the principle of documentation alongside relevant code.
 -->

-1. `isValid`: a boolean that is used to determine if the visualizer is ready to draw.
+1. `isValid`: A boolean that is used to determine if the visualizer is ready to draw.
 Generally this will be set automatically based on what you return from the `checkParameters` method (see below).
 2. `params`: The engine expects all visualizers to have parameters that can be